512z/podlens/README.md

 🧠 For knowledge-seekers who want to learn from audio content more effectively.

-🤖 Now with 24x7 automation service & 📧 smart email digest!
+🤖 Now with 24x7 automation service & 📧 smart email digest & 📒 sync to Notion!

 A fast & cost-free & AI-powered tool that:
 - 🎙️ transcribes audio content from Apple Podcast and YouTube platforms